Hierarchy of Controls pyramid

 August 1, 2022

-The peer-reviewed journal article “Hierarchy of Contamination Control in the Fire Service”, co-authored by UL's Fire Safety Research Institute (FSRI) research engineer Gavin Horn, National Institute for Occupational Safety & Health (NIOSH) head of the National Firefighter Registry Kenneth Fent, Skidmore College professor and Illinois Fire Service Institute (IFSI) Research Scientist Denise Smith, and vice president and executive director of FSRI Steve Kerber, has been published in the Journal of Occupational and Environmental Hygiene.
+The peer-reviewed journal article “Hierarchy of Contamination Control in the Fire Service”, co-authored by the Fire Safety Research Institute (FSRI), part of UL Research Institutes research engineer Gavin Horn, National Institute for Occupational Safety & Health (NIOSH) head of the National Firefighter Registry Kenneth Fent, Skidmore College professor and Illinois Fire Service Institute (IFSI) Research Scientist Denise Smith, and vice president and executive director of FSRI Steve Kerber, has been published in the Journal of Occupational and Environmental Hygiene.
 This narrative review synthesizes current research on fire service contamination control in the context of the NIOSH Hierarchy of Controls, a framework that supports decision-making based on implementing feasible and effective control solutions in occupational settings.

 Hierarchy of Controls